About our organic Incan golden berries

 While golden berries grow wild in many parts of the world, our golden berries are cultivated on carefully managed, organically certified farms in Peru.

 After flowering, golden berries ripen on the plant over three to four months.
-Our farmers are careful not to harvest the berries until the fruit is at optimum ripeness.
+Our farmers are careful not to harvest the berries until the fruit has reached it optimum ripeness.
 There is a protective fruit basket which catches fruit as it ripens, and allows the berries to ripen in dry conditions without compromising the quality.
 To help gather fruits of uniform ripeness, some farmers choose to shake the golden berry shrub to harvest the fruit.

 Dehydration has long been used as a means of preserving food.
 Drying of crops remains a critically important process to farmers in the poorer areas of the world.
 Losses of harvested crops to spoilage are far higher when compared to more developed countries; it is therefore a means to preserve the value of crops and reduce wastage.

-By drying the fruit, the water activity index – which refers to the amount of water in a food – is significantly lowered.
+By drying the fruit, the water activity index, which refers to the amount of water in the berries – is significantly lowered.
 As water is needed to provide the environment for moulds and other bacteria to grow, foods with a low water activity have a much longer shelf life and are far less likely to spoil.

-Our golden berries are carefully graded for drying; the temperature of drying process is closely monitored to ensure it remains below 45 degrees C. This ensures that in the dried form the berries retain as much of their original flavour and nutritional value as possible compared to the fresh berry.
+Our golden berries are carefully graded for drying; The temperature of the drying process is closely monitored to ensure that it remains below 45 degrees C. This ensures that in the dried form the berries retain as much of their original flavour and nutritional value as possible compared to the fresh berry.

 Nutritional info Per 100g